meedstrom/inline-anki/README.md

 Mind you, none of this bars you from using the underline in general.
 A paragraph needs a magic string like `@anki` to be parsed as a flashcard in the first place, without which underlines have no special meaning.

 In fact, I started out using **bold**, not underline!
-Works fine.
+No problems.

-The only reason I changed was that I started developing *invisible*-anki, a fork that eliminates the note IDs altogether.
+The reason I changed was the idea of "*invisible*-anki", a fork of this project that eliminates the note IDs altogether.
 With the note IDs gone, it must reserve an emphasis marker that always means cloze.
 I'm early-adopting that emphasis marker.

-<a id="org957e3ba"></a>

-# Roadmap
+## Roadmap

 -   [ ] Allow hard-wrapping
 -   [ ] Fix picture/media export